flojoy-ai/studio/docs/src/content/docs/contribution/blocks/01-create-your-custom-block.md

 Let's say we want to create a block to wrap the `train_test_split` function from `scikit-learn`.
 This block will have to return two different `DataContainers`.

-For that we start with creating a folder called `TRAIN_TEST_SPLIT` and a Python file inside that folder called `TRAIN_TEST_SPLIT.py`.
+For that we start with creating a new folder inside `custom-blocks` directory called `TRAIN_TEST_SPLIT` and a Python file inside `TRAIN_TEST_SPLIT` folder with the same name `TRAIN_TEST_SPLIT.py`.
 Then we put following code in the file:

 ```python {title="TRAIN_TEST_SPLIT.py"}